Categories

 A map of Durham with each Morris family home and the homes of miners identified.
 Some of the miners followed the Morris family from Wilkeson.

 The Kombol family glided along smoothly on Tony’s wages from mining coal while Lulu, who had quit teaching after the Ravensdale disaster tended to five small children.
-But, 1925 threw the Kombol family the nastiest of curve balls.
+But, 1925 threw the Kombol family a nasty curve ball.
 An errant dynamite shot exploded in Tony’s face blinding him completely and speckling his skin with tiny bits of coal.
 Though an operation partially restored his sight, he could no longer work in the coal mines but only perform chores around home.
 Tony became Mr. Mom to five children under the age of 10, while Lulu went back to work as a school teacher.

 Times were tough but the Kombols soldiered on